-Employees can help build your talent pool too by referring qualified candidates from their personal and professional networks who may be a good fit for your organization.
+Employees can also help build your talent pool by referring qualified candidates from their personal and professional networks.
 After all, what’s better than a personal recommendation?

-Referrals tend to have a higher success rate in terms of cultural fit and job performance, as they come with endorsements from trusted sources — your staff!
+Referrals have a higher success rate regarding cultural fit and job performance, as they come with endorsements from trusted sources — your staff!

 Implementing a structured referral program incentivizes employees to actively participate in the talent acquisition process, thereby expanding the reach and quality of the talent pool.

-Talent pools are a lot like bonsai trees.
-You’ve got to pay close attention and give them all the care they need for them to flourish.
-Ignore or neglect them, and the beautiful creation you started out with will wither away.
+Talent pools are like bonsai trees.
+You’ve got to pay close attention and give them all the care they need to flourish.
+Ignore or neglect them, and the beautiful creation you started with will wither away.

-So, what can you do to ensure this doesn’t happen?
+So, how can you perfect talent pool management to ensure this doesn’t happen?

 Fostering relationships with potential new hires in your talent pool is crucial for long-term success.
-After all, if they’re successful, you’ll be spending a lot of time with them!
+After all, if they’re successful, you’ll spend a lot of time with them!
 By actively engaging with candidates, you can establish rapport, trust, and a sense of connection.

-You can go about this with personalized messaging, targeted content, and networking events to stay in touch and keep candidates informed about relevant updates or career opportunities.
+You can do this with personalized messaging, targeted content, and networking events to stay in touch and keep candidates informed about relevant updates or career opportunities.

 Investing your time and effort into these relationships allows you to cultivate a talent pool that’s engaged, interested, and open to future opportunities.